King County Council

 The Metropolitan King County Council, the legislative body of King County, Washington, consists of nine members elected by district.
-The Council adopts laws, sets policy, and holds final approval over the budget.
+The county council adopts laws, sets policy, and holds final approval over the budget.
 Its current name and structure is the result of a merger of King County and the Municipality of Metropolitan Seattle, better known as Metro, which was a federated county-city structure responsible for water quality and public transportation.

 Councilmembers

-As a result of a County Charter amendment passed by voters in the November 2008 elections, all elective offices of King County are officially nonpartisan; that being said, all current council members have made their party affiliations a matter of public record.
+As a result of a county charter amendment passed by voters in the November 2008 elections, all elective offices of King County are officially nonpartisan, though all current council members generally associate closely with one of the two major US political parties.